MrWint/winter/writeup/writeup.md

 ## The code wheel check - A honey pot for crackers

-The code wheel protection is in principle less technical and more straight forward: The game reads the number you enter, it then looks up what the answer should have been, and checks whether they match.
+The code wheel protection is in principle less technical and more straight-forward: The game reads the number you enter, it then looks up what the answer should have been, and checks whether they match.
 Thanks to our fully unpacked executable, finding where this check is made is as simple as finding the error message ("That ticket number is incorrect.
 Try again.") in the binary, and looking for references to it, places in the code where it is used.
 Placing debugger breakpoints on this function and stepping through it lets us identfy which sections are roughly responsible for which parts of the process.